Munzir2401/IaC-Terraform/README.md

 - ../modules/s3/ – Creates an S3 bucket with configurable name and ACL.
 - ../modules/vpc/ – Builds a VPC with public and private subnets, internet gateway, route tables, etc.
 - ../modules/ec2/ – Launches EC2 instances within subnets (using outputs from the VPC module).
+- ../modules/rds/ – Launches RDS instances within subnets (using outputs from the VPC module and role from ec2 module).

 ---